sputot/RINO/README.md

   - for discrete-time systems in ```discrete_system.h``` and ```discrete_system.cpp```

+## Modifying / adding one's own example

+For now, please take inspiration for the existing examples.

+# Parameters and Configuration File

-#### Sample configuration file: parameters common to all system types
+## Sample configuration file: parameters common to all system types

 ```
 # system type (ode, dde, discrete)